FCRA: Safeguarding Your Financial Future

 credit report

-For those that are active duty military servicemembers, you can sign up to have the credit reporting agencies monitor your credit report for you and inform you of any material changes.
-To be eligible, the servicemember must be an “active duty military consumer,” which means that you are assigned to service away from your usual duty station or be a member of the National Guard.
+For those that are active duty military service members, you can sign up to have the credit reporting agencies monitor your credit report for you and inform you of any material changes.
+To be eligible, the service member must be an “active duty military consumer,” which means that you are assigned to service away from your usual duty station or be a member of the National Guard.
 If you are eligible and opt in (see below), credit reporting agencies are required to notify you of any “material” additions or modifications to your credit files within 48 hours of the change, as well as provide you with free access to that file.

 To sign up for this free service, visit each consumer reporting agencies websites below and enter your information: